inZka/JetsonAIExperiments/README.md

 and two IMX219 sensor cameras in in neat metal case from Waveshare.

 None of existing start points suited my purposed as I want to run experiments in headless environment ie. from Jupyter notebooks.
-JetPack version when writing these is 4.4.1
+JetPack version when writing these is 4.4.1.

+I recommend at least 128Gb sdcard.

 ## Initial setup